-6. So the e will conclude this section with a consideration of a few more important texts in which the n is referred to directly as God.
-It is important to note that these references with regard to a Son's deity were made even after His incarnation.
-The truth communicated is that when a eternal Son became a man, He did not cease to be God in any sense of the term. a.
+- 6. We will conclude this section with a consideration of a few more important texts in which the Son is referred to directly as God.
+It is important to note that these references with regard to the Son's deity were made even after His incarnation.
+The truth communicated is that when the eternal Son became a man, He did not cease to be God in any sense of the term. - a.
 My L and my G (John 20:28).
-The first title comes from the Greek word kúrios , which is used throughout the Septuagint (Greek Old Testament) as a reference to Yahweh (or Jehovah).
-The second title comes from the Greek word for God- theós .
+The first title comes from the Greek word kúrios, which is used throughout the Septuagint (Greek Old Testament) as a reference to Yahweh (or Jehovah).
+The second title comes from the Greek word for God-theós.
 If Thomas's words had been the result of misdirected zeal, Jesus would have surely corrected him.
-If Jesus were not Lord and God, both Thomas and Jesus would be equally guilty of blasphemy-the worst of all possible offenses against God. b.
+If Jesus were not Lord and God, both Thomas and Jesus would be equally guilty of blasphemy-the worst of all possible offenses against God. - b.
 Our great G and S (Titus 2:13).
 This is yet another direct reference to the Son as God.
 However, we must not overlook that the title of "Savior" is also a great proof of the Son's deity.
-In Isaiah 43:10-11, God declares, "I, even I, am the LORD, and there is no savior besides Me."
+In Isaiah 43:10-11, God declares, "I, I am the LORD, and besides me there is no savior."
 If Christ is our Savior, then He is also God.
 If He is not God, then He cannot be our Savior.
 Regarding the Son, Peter says, "There is salvation in no one else" (Acts 4:12).
-Therefore, He must be God! c.
-The One who is over all, G blessed forever (Romans 9:5).
+Therefore, He must be God! - c.
+Who is G over all, blessed forever (Romans 9:5).
 Having affirmed the incarnation of the Son ("Christ according to the flesh"), Paul then affirms that He is God.
-The phrase may also be translated, "who is God over all, blessed forever" (ESV/ NET). d.
+The phrase may also be translated, "who is over all, God blessed forever" (NASB). - d.
 Your T, O G (Hebrews 1:8).
 In this context, the Father Himself refers to His Son as God.
 After His death and resurrection, the Son of God was once again exalted to the right hand of His Father, where He reigns as God and Man.
-THE SPIRIT IS GOD 1. tio Acts 5:3-4, the Apostle Peter confronts Ananias about his and his wife's greed and decepnoral notation.
-In doing so, he also provides us with insight into the nature and deity of the Spirit.
-Read text until you understand its contents, and then fill in the blanks. a.
-According to verse 3, Peter declared that Ananias had lied to the H S b.
-According to verse 4, Peter declared that Ananias had lied to G NOTES: This is a strong affirmation not only of the Spirit's deity but also of the truth that the Spirit is a Person and not an impersonal power.
-To lie to the Holy Spirit is to lie to God because the Spirit is God.